Connective Tissue Diseases During Pregnancy

 Types of Connective Tissue Disorders

 Rheumatologic and connective tissue disorders commonly seen in pregnancy include:

 - rheumatoid arthritis

+AAlthough these conditions mainly involve the skin and joints, these conditions can affect any organ of the body.
 Many of the rheumatologic disorders are seen more often in women, and SLE and antiphospholipid syndrome are seen frequently in women of childbearing age.
-You may need treatment for your rheumatologic disorder during pregnancy.
+Patients may need treatment for rheumatologic disorders during pregnancy.

 Pregnancies complicated by rheumatologic disorders may be complicated by fetal growth delay, preterm birth, preeclampsia, congenital heart block and stillbirth.
-Additional testing may be needed during your pregnancy.
-Physicians at the Center will tailor any additional laboratory evaluation and pregnancy testing specific to your disease.
+Additional testing may be needed during pregnancy.
+Affiliated physicians will tailor any additional laboratory evaluation and pregnancy testing specific to each patient’s disease.

-Physicians at the Center will work with your obstetrician to prescribe safe and efficacious medications for your particular disease.
-In some cases, you may need to see a rheumatologist (a specialist in connective tissue and rheumatologic disorders).
-Genetic counselors at the Center are also available to review medications and their effects in pregnancy.
-Our goal is a healthy mother and baby.
+Affiliated specialists will work with a patient’s obstetrician to prescribe safe and efficacious medications for the patient’s particular disease.
+In some cases, the patient may need to see a rheumatologist (a specialist in connective tissue and rheumatologic disorders).
+Genetic counselors affiliated with Memorial Hermann are also available to review medications and their effects in pregnancy.